letmaik/exhaust/README.md

     return character

 # iterates over a space of 132 characters
-for character in exhaustive.iterate(generate_character):
+for character in exhaust.space(generate_character):
     print(character)
 ```

-As you can see, navigating the search space works fine within loops as well.
+As you can see, navigating the space works fine within loops as well.
-Each time a function from the `Space` object is called (like `maybe()`), you can think of it as forking the current path into multiple branches, leading to a tree that gets explored.
+Each time a function from the `State` object is called (like `maybe()`), you can think of it as forking the current path into multiple branches, leading to a tree that gets explored.
 While exploring, the user-defined function is called for each path of the tree.

+See the [examples/](examples/) folder for further examples that can be run on the command line.

 ## Install

 ```
-pip install exhaustive
+pip install exhaust
 ```

-## Samples

-See the [samples/](samples) folder for scripts that can be run on the command line.

 ## Development